anzhelikasuchkova/NYC-Citibike-Analysis/README.md

 - Show the number of bike trips for all riders and genders for each hour of each day of the week
 - Show the number of bike trips for each type of user and gender for each day of the week.

 ### Resources
 - Sofware: Tableau Public, Jupyter Notebook
 - Languages: Python

+### Summary:
+- Deliverable 1: Change Trip Duration to a Datetime Format
+- Deliverable 2: Create Visualizations for the Trip Analysis
+- Deliverable 3: Create a Story and Report for the Final Presentation

 ## Results:

 - Deliverable 1: Change Trip Duration to a Datetime Format
 - Deliverable 2: Create Visualizations for the Trip Analysis
 - Deliverable 3: Create a Story and Report for the Final Presentation